How does CRISPR/Cas gene editing work?

 Want to learn more about the Knockout! lab?
 Check out our video.

-Use the CRISPR/Cas system to knock out a gene in bacteria in as little as one class periods and see a phenotypic change the next day.
+Use the CRISPR/Cas system to knock out a gene in bacteria in as little as one class period and see a phenotypic change the next day.
 This lab is easy for teachers to prepare and simple for students to perform, and using CRISPR/Cas technology packs a powerful punch!

 CRISPR/Cas resource library